Kasagami-Kurohae Station: Station layout

 The station is staffed, and consists of two side platforms serving two tracks.
 This is the only station on the line where trains can pass in opposite directions.

 The station is also the location for a power substation with a 300 kW silicon rectifier which supplies 600 V DC to the line's overhead wires.
 A loop and siding for freight services originally existed behind the up platform, but the loop was later removed, leaving just the siding.
 Withdrawn EMU car DeHa 101 was previously dumped in this siding, but was disposed of in September 2009 to make space to store newly delivered 2000 series set 2002 awaiting modifications at Nakanochō depot.

 History

 Kasagami-Kurohae Station opened on 1 July 1925.
-The station name combined the name of the Kasagami-chō area in which the station was located with the name of the neighbouring Kurohae area, which was famous for roof tiles which were transported by the railway.
+The station name combined the name of the Kasagami-chō area in which the station was located with the name of the neighbouring Kurohae area, which was famous for roof tiles that were transported by the railway.